roedjer-okstate/msis5193_project_stillwater_rent_price/README.md

 - Thorough investigation on necessity of the mentioned data could be conducted to see if the data is necessary for the analysis.
 This could avoid wasting time on unnecessary dataset.
 - If it turns out significant, we could try separate to data from the master table and design an entity relationship diagram to connect the tables.
 If analysis is required, we could join the data using primary and foreign key into a dataframe and analyze it. <br>

-### Goals and Implications of this Project

-1. Incoming Students, Existing Students, People of Stillwater <br>
-- To gain information on housing demand and expected housing expenses for financial management
-2. Statisticians and Analysts, Real Estate & Housing Businesses, City of Stillwater <br>
-- To maintain competitiveness in rent prices, to prevent overpricing in rent, and to plan housing development efficiently according to forecasted demand.<br>
-3. Overall Public<br>
-- To have a big picture of demographics and property/rent information of Payne County. <br>

 ### References
 Charles, Michelle. *City of Stillwater Continues COVID Assistance with Phase 3 Rent and Utility Aid.* Stillwater News Press, 24 Mar.
 2022, https://autos.yahoo.com/city-stillwater-continues-covid-assistance-050400868.html.<br>